-Knowledge is the combination of information and understanding about ourselves, our communities, and our land that guides the way we conduct ourselves and the decisions we make.
+Knowledge is the combination of information and understanding about ourselves, our communities and our land that guides the way we conduct ourselves and the decisions we make.

-We gather knowledge by both generating new knowledge and collecting existing knowledge.
+We gather knowledge by generating new knowledge and collecting existing knowledge.
 We manage knowledge through sharing and protecting it.

 Research is a systematic and thorough study whose primary objective is to generate new knowledge that is used to answer a research question and test a hypothesis.
 Research is not, however, the only way we gather knowledge.
 We also gather knowledge through activities like program evaluation and quality improvement.

-The FNHA aims to support First Nations to redefine how research is conducted in communities, regions, and the province.
+The FNHA aims to support First Nations to redefine how research is conducted in communities, regions and the province.
 By sharing and protecting our knowledge, we respect cultural perspectives and values and strengthen traditional ways of knowing.
 We also provide communities with tools that support their journey toward self-determination and intellectual sovereignty.